camptocamp/puppet-tdd-book/en/types_providers/README.md

 Creates accessors (getters and setters) for each property using the @property_hash instance variable created by the self.prefetch method

 #### Line 13 – 15:
-DefineS the exists? method which returns a boolean base on whether the resource is prefetch.
+DefineS the exists? method which returns a boolean base on whether the resource is prefetched.

 And let’s test: